 - Group overrides are a great way to manage and stagger student access to exam material.
 This prevents a majority of students in larger courses from waiting until the last possible day to take an exam.

 - Please house the file for your listening section in Mediasite and send DELTA Testing Services the URL.

 - Need help getting started?
 Find more information in the DELTA Knowledge Base.

 Online and Hybrid Paper Tests

 For tests delivered online, follow these additional best practices:

-Please include the following information on the first page of your test(s):
+Our office will add a cover page to the document, but please include the following information on the first page of your test(s):

 - Course and section numbers (example, BIO 181 610)